elisecode247/Front-End-Project-Starter/README.md

 # Front End Project Starter
 ---
 ## Overview
 A project starter for front end development.
 Uses jQuery, pug (jade), sass, browserify, and livereload.
+Practice using github, the command interface, and npm.
+You can develop with slow or no internet access.
 ## Prerequisites
 Install the following:
 * Chrome